-If they do not demonstrate mastery of the objectives, they will be retained in that phase with an individual education plan (IEP) until objectives are met or course deadlines terminate the internship.
+If they do not demonstrate mastery of the objectives, they will be retained in that phase with a corrective action plan until objectives are met or the internship is terminated.

-Outcomes after the first 300 hours (Phase 2 Progress Report):
+Outcomes after the first 300 hours of Phase 2:

-Capstone Field internship (Phase 2) complete Retain in Phase 2: Objectives insufficiently or not achieved (attach corrective action plan) Terminate the internship; sponsorship withdrawn (attach documentation)
+- Capstone Field internship (Phase 2) complete - Retain in Phase 2: Objectives not achieved (attach corrective action plan) -] Terminate the internship; sponsorship withdrawn (attach documentation)

-Extension requests: If the second option is selected, the hospital EMSC must specify the cause and observed student performance in detail.
-If the agency agrees to extend the internship, an education action plan must be created between the student, the primary preceptor, the Provider EMSC and the hospital EMSC/Educator.
-A copy shall be forwarded to the Course Lead Instructor.
-The student may continue EMS 215 with an incomplete for a maximum of one month after the class graduation date unless extenuating circumstances apply and alternative provisions have been made.
+Extension requests: If the second option is selected, the HEMSC/educator must specify the rationale in detail.
+If the host EMS agency agrees to extend the internship, a corrective action plan must be created that defines the area(s) of needed improvement, performance expectations; time benchmarks; strategies for Improvement/Goals and the consequences of persistent nonconformity with program expectations and requirements.
+(See Education Corrective Action Plan (EAP) - 2023 form).
+A copy shall be forwarded to the Course LI.
+The student may continue EMS 215 with an incomplete for a maximum of 30 days after the scheduled end of EMS 215 unless extenuating circumstances apply and alternative provisions have been made.

-If licensure cannot be recommended at the end of that time, the hospital EMSC/educator facilitating the field experience must specify in detail the student's inability to meet the objectives and the host EMS agency PEMSC and chief/administrator must be consulted regarding the determination.
-The EMS MD and Program Director must be informed about the final assessment and agree with the findings.
-A copy of the final report shall be forwarded to the Course Lead Instructor for the student's file.
-The student will be given an F for EMS 215 and may re-enroll the next time EMS 215 is offered.
+If licensure is not recommended at the end of that time, the host agency preceptor(s) and HEMSC/educator facilitating the field experience must specify in detail the student's inability to meet the objectives.
+The EMS MD and Program Director must be informed about the summative evaluation findings and determine next steps.
+A copy of the final report shall be forwarded to the Course LI for the student's file.

-If an agency does not agree to extend the internship for a guest rider, the "Terminate the internship; sponsorship withdrawn box should be selected and the student's lack of progress reported to the Program Director.
+Termination/withdrawing hosting privileges: If an EMS agency does not agree to extend the internship for a guest rider, the Terminate the internship; sponsorship withdrawn box should be selected and the student's lack of progress reported to the Program Director.